 You've Been Admitted to Spring, But What Will You Do in the Fall?

 It's up to you!
-Your choices are as broad as your imagination.
+Your admission to USC is secure for the spring term, so your choices are as broad as your imagination.

-Do you want to enroll in college, perhaps abroad, to stay on pace to finish your degree in four years?
-Will you take time off to work or participate in a service learning opportunity to make the world a better place?
-Do you want to explore new cultures?
+You could enroll in college – even study abroad -- to stay on pace to finish your degree in four years.
+You could take time off to work, explore new cultures or participate in a service learning opportunity to make the world a better place.

 The options listed below will help guide you.

 Most spring admits will graduate with their peers who started in fall.
 One way you can ensure on-time graduation is to take courses in the fall that will count toward USC degree requirements.
 We can help you select courses to make sure you stay on track.
 Choose a community college, or enroll as a non-degree-seeking student at a local university (look for visitor status, continuing education, or extension/professional studies programs).
 You might even explore study abroad opportunities such as those listed below.

 Before you Enroll:First, familiarize yourself with USC’s transfer policies and practices, found in the Transferring to USC booklet on our Transfer Planning page.
 Be sure to review: